 After Islamabad, the real adventure began.
 We chartered a bus and drove up to all the famous places in Punjab like Muree, Bhurban, and Taxila.
 While Muree and Bhurban are a few miles apart from each other and definitely worth an overnight trip, Taxila is one place where we spent only a few hours.
-Mostly an archeological site today that includes a fun museum there is very little left of the once-thriving city.
+Mostly an archeological site today, it includes a fun museum; there is very little left of the once-thriving city.
 To stand over these ruins that are thousands of years old definitely felt like a bucket list moment.
 I could compare the feeling to when I went to Rome, Italy in 2001 and saw ruins thousands of years old (See HERE).

 After driving north from Taxila, we officially entered the “northern areas”.
 Unfortunately, I don’t remember many names of the charming towns we passed by, but what stood out for me was seeing the little cafeterias along the rivers & roads.
 I swear, I drank the best chai (cardamom tea with milk and sugar) in indoor/outdoor dhabas next to the most beautiful vistas.
 Here, there is always a light chill in the air so you always need a light sweater or a wool shawl to protect yourself.
 You will find many of the locals to appear shy, but the truth is that they want to give tourists space.
 If you would like to strike up a conversation in Urdu, speak slowly & they will open up to you & tell you the best stories about the region.